Local Medical Marijuana Cultivation & Possession Guidelines in California

 Guidelines permit 3 lbs for possession; maximum 100 square feet cultivation area with 30 plants or fewer (approved Sept 2006).
 In 2011, the BOS has commissioned a study to recommend options for cultivation regulations.

-On Tuesday, December 11, 2012, the BOS considered and rejected a motion to repeal the county's medical marijuana ordinance, reverting to state cultivation guidelines.
+On Tuesday, December 11, 2012, the BOS considered and rejected a motion to repeal the county's medical marijuana ordinance, thus not reverting to state cultivation guidelines.

 On December 12, 2012, St. Helena passed an ordinance (Chapter 9.18) banning outdoor cultivation.